callumcurtis/beeline-interpreter/README.txt

 The Beeline programming language is a novel language designed for this project.
 For the formal grammar of the language, please visit doc/grammar.md.
+For a more informal introduction to the Beeline syntax and semantics, please consider section 3.2 of doc/proposal.pdf.

 For the original project proposal, please refer to doc/proposal.pdf.
 The proposal document contains many details about the project, including scope,